Origin stories of the Goths: Procopius

-Procopius called the Goths "Getae" without giving any particular justification for this.
-More unusually, he avoided using the term Scythian for the Goths, which he used as a more general term.
+Procopius, writing in the 6th century, followed the tradition of calling the Goths "Getae" without giving any particular justification.
+More unusually, he avoided using the term "Scythian" for the Goths, which he used as a more general term.
 Instead he asserted that the Gothic peoples, among whom he listed not only the Goths but also the Gepids and Vandals, had once been known to writers as the Sarmatians, and also, further back, as the less well-known Melanchlaeni or "black cloaks".
 Herodotus had specifically described these latter as a non-Scythian people, who had once lived very distant from the Greeks, beyond the Scythians of his time.
-Procopius specified that some people called the Gothic peoples "Getan people".
-They were all similar-looking, Arian by religion (in the 6th century) and spoke a language known to Procopius as Gothic.
+Procopius categorized some peoples of his time as Gothic peoples, or literally "Getan peoples".
+They were all similar-looking, Arian by religion (in the 6th century), and spoke a language known to Procopius as Gothic.

 Jordanes

-Similar to older accounts, Jordanes' Getica equates the Goths to Getae, and believed they were descended from the Scythians, with ancient origins in the far north.
+Like Procopius, Jordanes' Getica follows the tradition of equating the Goths to Getae.
+However, he also followed the tradition that they descended from the Scythians, with ancient origins in the far north.
 For his equation of the Getae and the Goths, even in the title of his work, he explicitly cited the authority of Orosius.
-Jordanes had read Josephus and apparently saw his account of the origins of the Scythians as descendants of the Biblical Magog in Genesis as compatible with his own account, though he questioned why Josephus had not specifically named the Goths and discussed their beginnings.
+Jordanes had also read Josephus, and apparently saw that account of the origins of the Scythians as descendants of the Biblical Magog in Genesis as compatible with his own account, though he questioned why Josephus had not specifically named the Goths, and discussed their beginnings.

 Differently to other Gothic origins stories however, Jordanes named at least two specific northern places where the ancestors of the Goths had lived more than a thousand years earlier.
+For his geographical information he cited Lating and Greek authors.

 Scholars are uncertain about the precise origins of the various details of Jordanes' migration stories, and debate the extent to which real Gothic legends or the study of older Christian and pagan authors may have influenced it.
 Jordanes himself, in the prefaces to his Romana and Getica, mentions that his project of writing the Getica involved first reading the now lost, and much larger (12 volume) history of the Goths written by Cassiodorus, in Italy.
 Indeed, he had been asked by a friend to abridge it.
 He had access to it for three days, he said.

 In the time of Jordanes, the Goths lived mainly in or near the Roman empire itself.
 He reported several ancestral homelands in his migration narrative which stretched over thousands of years.